snabble/Android-SDK/ui-toolkit/README.md

 }
 ```

 #### Configuration

-The `configuration` element use the `image` to display as a background for a **Dynamic View**.
+The `configuration` element uses an `image` that is displayed as a background for a **Dynamic View**.
-The `style` element can be left empty since its only used for ios configuration.
+The `style` element can be left empty since it's only used for iOS configurations.

 | Parameter     | Type         | Required    | Example                                                |
 |---------------|--------------|-------------|--------------------------------------------------------|